thinkbyte1024/thinkbyte1024/README.md

 # A short introduction
 Hello there, welcome to my profile.
 You may know my name from the left side of the profile (or above if you're on mobile), so I won't rewrite my name here.
 (I usually go with **thinkbyte1024** or **ccoremapd** as my username)

 I usually interested in backend stuff or mostly under the hood stuff like systems programming, game development and more.
 Currently I'm learning **Swift** because the syntax were nice and it's my personal preference in learning how to code.
-I've also tried other languages such as **Go**, **Rust** and (probably my next plan to study) **C++**.
+I've also wanted to try to learn some other languages such as **Go**, **Rust** and (probably my next plan to study) **C++**.
 Most of them are still on amateur level, so expect janky and spaghetti code while I'm writing on it.

 Anyway, hope this introduction will get to know me better.